 Intangible assets acquired in a business combination are recognized separately from goodwill and are initially recognized at their fair value at the acquisition date.
 Intangible assets related to in-process research and development, or IPR&D, are treated as indefinite lived intangible assets and not amortized until they are placed into service, typically upon regulatory approval.
 At that time, we will determine the useful life of the intangible asset and begin amortization.
 IPR&D assets are reviewed for impairment annually or more frequently if indicators of potential impairment exist.
-There were no impairments of IPR&D assets for the years ended December 31, 2017 and 2018 and for the six months ended June 30, 2018 and 2019.
+There were no impairments of IPR&D assets for the years ended December 31, 2017 and 2018.

 Goodwill represents the excess of the purchase price over the estimated fair value of the identifiable assets acquired and liabilities assumed in a business combination.
 We evaluate goodwill for impairment annually or more frequently upon the occurrence of triggering events or substantive changes in circumstances that could indicate a potential impairment.
 An impairment loss is recognized when the fair value of the reporting unit to which the goodwill relates is below its carrying value for the difference between the fair value and its carrying amounts.
-There was no impairment of goodwill for the years ended December 31, 2017 and 2018 and for the six months ended June 30, 2018 and 2019.
+There was no impairment of goodwill for the years ended December 31, 2017 and 2018.